awsdocs/amazon-elasticache-docs/doc_source/redis/GettingStarted.CreateCluster.md

 + To use the console, see [Creating a Redis \(Cluster Mode Enabled\) Cluster \(Console\)](Clusters.Create.CON.RedisCluster.md)\.
 + To use the AWS CLI, see [Creating a Redis \(Cluster Mode Enabled\) Cluster \(AWS CLI\)](Clusters.Create.CLI.md#Clusters.Create.CLI.RedisCluster)\.
 + To use the ElastiCache API, see [Creating a Cache Cluster in Redis \(Cluster Mode Enabled\) \(ElastiCache API\)](Clusters.Create.API.md#Clusters.Create.API.RedisCluster)\.

+You can also use AWS CloudFormation\.
+For more information, see [AWS::ElastiCache::CacheCluster](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-elasticache-cache-cluster.html)\.